 This is an independent blog – sadly I don’t own a country house, nor does anyone in my family, though a distant relative was Head Coachman at Flete in Devon at one point.
-Of course, if anyone would like to leave me a house and estate, I’d be happy to devote myself to keeping it in the manner such estates should be.
+Of course, if anyone would like to leave me a house and estate (even a small one), I’d be happy to devote myself to keeping it in the manner such estates should be.
 As of 2017, I do have an MA (Distinction) in ‘The English Country House 1485-1945‘ from the University of Buckingham, awarded for my dissertation, ‘The Seat of a Gentleman – The Evolving Professionalisation of the Sale of English Country Houses 1700-1960’.

 Views and opinions are my own regardless of any organisations I may be involved with.
 I receive no sponsorship/funding from anyone – though I always welcome comments and information from those who own these wonderful homes or who work in the industry.
 This blog should be a key resource for anyone interested in, or who works with our country houses.

 If you have news you’d like to share, please do feel free to get in contact: firstname.lastname@example.org

 Thank you for your interest – and don’t forget to subscribe for updates.

 And for good measure, here are my top three recommendations to help the survival of our country houses:

 - Reform VAT on listed building repairs to favour conservation.

 - Ensure local councils fully meet their responsibilities as protectors of our heritage.

 - Resist the imposition of a Land Valuation Tax.